 See my eyes closed?
 That’s a sign I’m sleeping.
 I know I don’t do it often, but that doesn’t mean I don’t want to.
 So unless the house is on fire or you really have a legit emergency, don’t wake me up.
 I’m nicer when I’ve had some sleep.
 It’s in your best interest!

-So, moms, as nice as it is that you want to improve yourself, maybe the only resolution you need to make for 2017 is to give yourself a break.
+So, moms, as nice as it is that you want to improve yourself, maybe the only resolution you need to make for the new year is to give yourself a break.
 Momming isn’t easy, and you’re doing the best you can.
 Your husband and kids would tell you, but they’re busy trying to pick up all that shit they keep throwing on the floor.
 Happy New Year!